Winters, California: Geography

-According to the United States Census Bureau, the city has a total area of 2.96 sqmi, of which 2.93 sqmi is land and 0.03 sqmi of it (0.84%) is water.
+According to the United States Census Bureau, the city has a total area of 2.96 sqmi, of which 2.93 sqmi is land and 0.03 sqmi (0.84%) is water.

 History

 William Wolfskill, a Kentucky immigrant to Mexican Alta California, received a Mexican land grant for Rancho Rio de los Putos in 1842 from Governor Juan Bautista Alvarado.
 His brother, John Reid Wolfskill, started the agricultural development of the Sacramento Valley by planting orchards and vineyards on his lands.
 In 1849, William Wolfskill transferred half of Rancho Rio de los Putos to John Wolfskill, and transferred the rest to his brother in 1854.

 The Winters post office was established in 1875.
 Winters incorporated in 1898.
 The name honors Theodore Winters, whose ranch provided half of the town's land.

 In 1935, Wolfskill's heirs deeded 100 acres of the Wolfskill Ranch in Winters to the University of California, Davis, which had been founded in 1908.
 The land was to be used for an experimental orchard.